 UN Migration Agency Helps Somali Migrants Return Home from Libya

-Tripoli/Mogadishu – Yesterday (30/05), IOM, the International Organization for Migration, in collaboration with the Libyan and Somali Governments and with support from the European Union, facilitated the voluntary return to Mogadishu of 150 Somali migrants stranded in Libya.
+Tripoli/Mogadishu – This week (30/05), IOM, the UN Migration Agency, in collaboration with the Libyan and Somali Governments and with support from the European Union, facilitated the voluntary return to Mogadishu of 150 Somali migrants stranded in Libya.
 The majority of them had been held in Government-run detention centres.

 Migrants in Libya are exposed to numerous risks, including smuggling, trafficking, kidnapping, abuse, detention and torture.
 Through the Displacement Tracking Matrix (DTM), IOM has tracked over 660,000 migrants in Libya.
 However, the true number could be closer to one million people.

-“I lost everything in Libya; time, health and money,” said twenty-three year old Mohamed, who left Somalia for a better future.
-“But I will return to Somalia and start from scratch, build a better future away from the day dreams of illegal migration”, he added.
+“I lost everything in Libya: time, health and money,” said 23-year-old Mohamed, who left Somalia for a better future.
+“But I will return to Somalia and start from scratch, build a better future away from the daydreams of illegal migration,” he added.

 "This was a massive undertaking between the Somali government and IOM and I am very glad that we are finally able to assist this number of migrants in desperate need of humanitarian return assistance.
 In the name of the Somali government, I would like to extend my sincere appreciation to IOM for their unwavering support to our migrants stranded in Libya,” stated Ambassador Ali Said Faqi, Special Envoy of the President of Somalia for Somali Migrants Stranded in Libya.